Frequently Asked Questions

-Secretary: Christine Grosart
+Trustee: Christine Grosart

 Chris is primarily a cave diver and explorer, starting out diving with the Cave Diving Group in 2004 and has made several underwater cave discoveries in France and Croatia.
 She still holds the British female cave diving depth record in Wookey Hole and is an examiner for the CDG.
 She was responsible for writing the Ghost Fishing UK training course and is one of the course trainers.